Pooret/squad-deberta-analysis/README.md

 ### Layer 0 - Head 10: Intra-Sentence Attention

 In the same layer, Head 10 demonstrates another important pattern, where the tokens tend to focus on other tokens within the same sentence.
 For example, the token "What" in the question pays attention to the token "is."
 This type of attention helps the model maintain a coherent understanding of the relationships between words within a sentence.
-By focusing on the syntactic structure, the model can better understand how the words in the question relate to each other, which is crucial for accurately interpreting and answering the question.
+By focusing on the syntactic structure, the model can better understand how the words in the question relate to each other.

 <p align="center">